• Home

 Rachel Pollack was a trailblazer who did not shy away from bold, risky storytelling.
 Beneath the bizarre, satirical shape-shifting lies a genuinely moving story about reclaiming lost innocence, fighting corruption (personified by the diabolical Dr. Cull), and finding your footing in a world that has lost its mind.

-If you are a fan of Michael Allred’s work on Madmanor his iconic run for Silver Surfer, his art in The Geek is an absolute feast.
+If you are a fan of Michael Allred’s work on Madman his iconic run for Silver Surfer, his art in The Geek is an absolute feast.
 His retro, high-energy, pop art style is the perfect match for Pollack’s surrealism.
 It’s colorful, dynamic, and wonderfully weird.

 Released under DC’s legendary Vertigo imprint, the one-shot reads like a fever-dream capsule of the 90s anxieties that still rings incredibly true today.